 The legal load limit for a specific vehicle depends on the number and size of axles and tires that a vehicle has.
 The overall maximum weight limit for any vehicle can never exceed 80,000 pounds.
 For vehicles such as garbage trucks and delivery trucks, the legal load limit is usually much less than 80,000 pounds, because these vehicles have fewer axles and/or smaller tires.

-Click here to go to the Ohio Department of Transportation Special Hauling Permits website for more information about Ohio laws on legal loads for vehicles on public highways and streets.
+View the Ohio Department of Transportation Special Hauling Permits website to go to for more information about Ohio laws on legal loads for vehicles on public highways and streets.

 Listed below are documents that can be helpful in determining what the Ohio Legal Load is for a certain vehicle.